guoyangzou/DeepKme/README.md

     cd [your project dir]
     jupyter notebook

-Open the DeepKme.ipynb in your browser where your jupyter notebook works.
+Open the CNNArginineMe.ipynb in your browser where your jupyter notebook works.